 Like the painter's brush or the writer's pencil, the editor's blade can't do the job all on its own.
 It takes an attentive artist to use the tool in just the right way to infuse the work with meaning.
 So here, we will discuss 10 different editing ideas to work into your videos.
 You can apply each of these in tons of different ways for your own unique creative visions.

 The humble hard cut, or standard cut, is easily one of the most commonly applied editing techniques in film and video.
 It involves a simple cut between 2 clips - either in the one scene/location or between scenes/locations.

 No extravagant transitions or effects are needed, and in fact, that's really the point of a good hard cut.
 You've probably heard before that "good editing goes unnoticed," so a well-executed hard cut helps you achieve exactly that.
 When done right, it doesn't draw attention to itself, allowing the viewer to remain immersed in your video.
-Here's a typical video use of the hard cut, created by editing stock footage from Artgrid and using music and SFX from Artlist (as is the case in all the videos in this blog).
+Here's a typical video use of the hard cut, created by editing stock footage, using royalty-free music and SFX from Artlist (as is the case in all the videos in this blog).

 Having said all this, a hard cut isn't necessarily easy just because it's at the heart of editing.
 If you don't follow the rules of continuity, for example, the sudden and immediate change from one shot to another can be jarring.

 Pro tip: Avoid cutting to any very similar-looking shot.
 It could look like a jump cut (which you'll read about shortly) and can draw attention to continuity errors.
 In the example above, notice that each new cut is taken from quite a different angle so that small continuity errors are overshadowed by the shot change.